 ESS Ecology helps developments proceed smoothly, whilst contributing to sustainability, fulfilling all the requirements of planning and nature conservation legislation, and maximising BREEAM credits.
 Our early involvement in projects helps identify constraints and opportunities to incorporate beneficial solutions at design stages, thus avoiding the need to amend your project design around ecological constraints, and preventing costly delays in the project’s schedule.
 By listening to our clients’ individual needs from the outset and maintaining regular contact with all relevant members of the project team, we provide a fully tailored cost-effective service.

 We understand the importance of working to strict deadlines, to the highest Quality, environmental, health & safety standards, and within tight budgets, and can be flexible in responding to your needs and changing circumstances.
 However, because protected species, bird and other ecological surveys are almost always seasonally constrained, contacting us early on in the development process will help you ensure that all required surveys are completed at the correct time, and that development is not delayed, in extreme cases having to wait until the following year.
-Please use our contact form or call to request our attractive seasonal survey planner to help you plan your commissioning of key ecological surveys.
+Please e-mail or call to request our attractive seasonal survey planner to help you plan your commissioning of key ecological surveys.

 ESS Ecology has worked on several high profile health, education, property and housing sector construction projects, including the new Scottish National Blood Transfusion Service Centre within the campus of Heriot-Watt University, nine Edinburgh schools, the new Roodlands Hospital east of Edinburgh, and the West End Medical Practice premises within the grounds of St. Mary’s Cathedral, Edinburgh.
 On these projects we have provided pre-development appraisal of ecological constraints and opportunities, habitat and protected species surveys required for planning applications, and advice and reporting to maximise BREEAM Land Use and Ecology credits and fulfil planning conditions during construction.